 Accreditation

-St. Patrick’s Seminary & University is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) to offer the following degrees: Bachelor of Arts in Philosophy (Degree Completion Program); Master of Divinity; and Master of Arts in Theology.
+St. Patrick’s Seminary & University is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) to offer the following degrees: Bachelor of Arts in Philosophy (Degree Completion Program); Master of Divinity, Master of Arts in Theology, and Master of Sacred Music.

 WSCUC Contact Information